ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

   }
   ```

-- A bug that caused classes with all `final` fields of immutable types to be considered a `readonly class` (i,e., a subtype of `readonly`) has been fixed.
+- Fixed a bug that caused classes with all `final` fields of immutable types to be considered a `readonly class` (i,e., a subtype of `readonly`).

 Such a class can no longer be used in a context that expects a subtype of `readonly`.